sdhar-pycourse/DSS310/week7/Week7.1.md

 📝: Try your hand at SQL

-*Use the tracks table and provide tracknames that are from album id 4 and running time of more than 215000 milliseconds*
+*Use the tracks table and provide tracknames that are from album id 4 with length of more than 215000 milliseconds and less than 12000000 bytes*

 ## Subquery
 ## EXISTS